Sam Hou Fai

-Early life
+Early life and education

-Sam was born in May 1962 in China and raised in Zhongshan.
+Sam was born in May 3, 1962 in China and raised in Zhongshan.
 After entering university in 1978 he entered law school in 1981 and earned his bachelor's degree in law from Peking University in Mainland China.
 After practicing law in China he moved to Macau in 1986, studied at the University of Coimbra and joined the Public Prosecutions Office of Macau in 1995.
+Sam, alongside important Macanese officials born in Mainland China, including Wong Sio Chak and Cheong Weng Chon, are widely deemed among the 13 officials handpicked by Beijing to be nurtured to become the future governing team for the city.